hashicorp/vagrant/docs/getting-started/setup.md

 <div class="alert-message block-message grey notice">
   <h3>What about PHP?
 Python?
 Java?</h3>
   <p>
-    To keep this getting started guide simple and as general as possible, uses an HTML-based project as an example, but Vagrant doesn't make any assumptions about the type of project you're developing.
-It should be clear after going through the getting started guide on how to use Vagrant with other types of web projects.
+    To keep this getting started guide as simple and as general as possible, we use an HTML-based project as an example, but Vagrant doesn't make any assumptions about the type of project you're developing.
+It should be clear after going through the getting started guide that Vagrant is usable with any type of web project.
   </p>
 </div>